 "Mushrooms are miniature pharmaceutical factories, and of the thousands of mushroom species in nature, our ancestors and modern scientists have identified several dozen that have a unique combination of talents that improve our health," said American mycologist (that mushroom expert) Paul Stamets.

-So you won't find the mushrooms we use in a forest or a fairy tale; for Lung-Support Plus, we tracked down mushrooms grown in a special sterile 100% certified organic facility in the USA.
+So you won't find the mushrooms we use in a forest or a fairy tale; for Functional Mushrooms, we tracked down mushrooms grown in a special sterile 100% certified organic facility in the USA.

 Cordyceps is a parasite mushroom that forms blade-life sprouts extending from the host.
 That doesn't sound so bad until you learn that the host is a Caterpillar, which is why it's called the 'Caterpillar Fungi'.
 But don't worry we use a cultivation method so no caterpillars are harmed in the making of our supplements.